HEGSRR/HEGSRR-Template/results/readme.md

 # Results

-This directory is for storing final research ouputs, e.g. figures, tables, or other media for publications and presentations.
+Store final research ouputs, e.g. figures, tables, or other media for publications and presentations.

 Complete the [results_metadata.csv](results_metadata.csv) file indexing each results file, including the fields: